Black, white, fawn, tan, liver, brindle, red, or combinations of these colors

 Staffordshire Bull Terriers have a bad and largely undeserved reputation as aggressive and dangerous dogs, when in fact, the opposite is the case.
 These dogs adore people, love spending time with their family, are affectionate, completely trustworthy, and great with children, and look tougher than they really are.

-They make great family pets or companion animals, are suitable for apartment and city living, and are a relatively easy dog to look after.
+They make great family pets or companion animals, are suitable for apartment and city living, and are relatively easy dogs to look after.

 Featured Image Credit: Melounix, Shutterstock